pratibhasingh47/basic_Signin-Signup_page/README.md

 ## This is my another mini project of SignIn/SignUp System (Web-Page)

-This involve the use of many HTML concepts and also expanding my styling abilities along with javascript.
+This involve the use of many fundamental concepts and also expanding my styling abilities along with javascript.